ufosc/club-documents/Administrative/Guides/President.md

 Also be active on the slack.
 Make announcements about progress, answer questions, and thank people for their work.

-As for the technical side of things, keep it simple.
+As for the technical side of things, _keep it simple_.
 Write code to deal with your current problems, not anticipating something that may or may not be an issue.
 Separate everything into logical sections, and abstract out their interactions (don't tie the core logic of a program to a specific type of database or UI).
 You should be able to cut out your code and use someone elses (assuming they have the same api) regardless of actual implementation.

+The most difficult part about projects is getting people involved and actively working on it.
+We try to lower the entry barrier by putting out useful information.
+The other aspect needed is motivation.
+Sometimes people don't know how to work with what language or tool being used.
+Help teach the best you can, but give them an actual job, don't let them keep practicing forever.
+If it could be done better, sit with them and walk it through them.
+Once people actually start coding, assign deadlines so people try to meet them and not keep putting it off.

 ### Officers